florianhartig/LearningBayes/CommentedCode/02-Samplers/MCMC/Metropolis.md

+*Summary*: the idea of this tutorial is to understand how MCMCs are used to sample the posterior distribution in a Bayesian analysis.
+We will

+* Set up the posterior function for a linear regression
+* Use a simple hand-programmed MCMC to sample from the posterior
+* Discuss the basics of tuning, convergence checks and interpretation of the posterior sample.

+## Creating some test data

 As a first step, we create some test data that will be used to fit our model.
 Let’s assume a linear relationship between the predictor and the response variable, so we take a linear model and add some noise.